blu-sta/HK-Rando-4-Log-Display/README.md

 These buttons allow for easily managing information related to the current randomiser playthrough \
 `Copy Seed`: Copies current seed to clipboard \
 `Copy Shareable Settings`: Copies settings used to set menu selections \
-`Zip log files`: Creates and opens a timestamped zip file containing the log files for the current seed, including current state of the application, to provide for troubleshooting and bug reports
+`Zip log files`: Creates and opens a timestamped zip file containing the log files for the current seed, including current state of the application and recent error logs, to provide for troubleshooting and bug reports

 ### Settings Tab - Seed Settings